Reeds-github/Hero-Mode/README.md

 <li>Get Dolphin Emulator (For PC)</li>
 <h1></h1>

-Note: Hero Mode can work on the Gamecube's original hardware but I won't be covering on how to do that.
+<b>Note</b>: Hero Mode can work on the Gamecube's original hardware but
+I won't be covering on how to do that.

 This mod will not work on any other version of the game and will not